‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Gombrich and E, ‘The Visual Image: its Place in Communication’, in The image and the eye: further studies in the psychology of pictorial representation, Oxford: Phaidon, 1982.

-Hochberg and J, ‘The representation of things and people’, in Art, perception and reality, vol. The Alvin and Fanny Blaustein Thalheimer lectures, Baltimore: Johns Hopkins University Press.
+Hochberg and J, ‘The representation of things and people’, in Art, perception and reality, Baltimore: Johns Hopkins University Press.

 MacDougall and D, ‘Transcultural Cinema’, in Transcultural cinema, Princeton, N.J.: Princeton University Press, 1998.